-Dry the specimens until the moisture content (MC) of each specimen has reached 19% or less.
-Measure and record the delamination immediately, following the procedures set forth in Section 9.3.3.
+The specimens shall be dried until the moisture content (MC) of each specimen has reached 19% or less.

 Note: In ordinary circumstances drying the specimens overnight (up to 18 hours) should achieve the desired drying, provided the drying chamber is functioning as specified.